andrasbabos/learning_aws/general/02 - iam.md

 Define permissions and assing to role

-Define the permissions to manage the application in the $PROJECT_NAME-management-policy policy then attach this policy to the role $PROJECT_NAME-role.
+Define the permissions for manage the application in the $PROJECT_NAME-management-policy policy then attach this policy to the role $PROJECT_NAME-role.

 ```bash
 aws iam create-policy --policy-name $PROJECT_NAME-management-policy --policy-document file://$PROJECT_NAME_management.json --tags Key=project,Value=$PROJECT_NAME